wilburhimself/wilburhimself.github.io/src/content/blog/40-evaluating-rag-system-in-rails.md

 ---
-title: 'A Production-Oriented Guide to RAG Evaluation in Rails'
+title: 'A Production-Minded Guide to RAG Evaluation in Rails'
 pubDate: 2025-10-04
 description: 'An advanced guide to building a robust, automated RAG evaluation framework in Rails, with production-minded code for metrics, parallelization, and CI/CD integration.'
 author: 'Wilbur Suero'